vippsas/vipps-developers/partners.md

 1. The partner orders [Vipps på Nett](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).
 2. Vipps completes customer control (KYC, PEP, AML, etc).
-3. The merchant receives an email from Vipps saying that they can log in with bankID on [portal.vipps.no](https://portal.vipps.no) and retrieve API keys.
+3. The partner receives an email from Vipps saying that they can log in with bankID on [portal.vipps.no](https://portal.vipps.no) and retrieve the API keys.
-4. The partner completes all checklist items.
+4. The partner completes all checklist items above.
 5. The partner [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) with test IDs (`orderId`) in the [Vipps test environment](https://github.com/vippsas/vipps-developers#the-vipps-test-environment-mt), showing that all checklist items have been fulfilled.
     - A complete order ending in `REFUND` ([`/refund`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request).
     - A complete order ending in `VOID` ([`/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request).